ho-thanh-und/tp/docs/DeveloperGuide.md

 ---

+**Use Case: UC08 - Saving details of applicants into a file**

+**MSS**
+1. User requests to save applicants into a file
+1. QuickHire saves the displayed list of applicants into the file

+   Use case ends.

+**Extensions**

+* 2a.
+User requests to save all applicants
+    * 2a1.
+QuickHire saves _all_ applicants into the file

+  Use case ends.

+* 2b.
+File specified by user already exists in the system
+    * 2b1.
+QuickHire displays error message saying that the file already exists

+  Use case ends.

+* 2c.
+File specified by user already exists in the system, and user specifies to _overwrite_ any existing file
+    * 2c1.
+QuickHire saves details of applicants to the file (without any errors)

+  Use case ends.

+---

+**Use Case: UC09 - Saving details of applicants filtered**

+**MSS**
+1. User <u>finds applicants (UC07)</u>
+1. User requests to save applicants into a file
+1. QuickHire saves the displayed list of applicants into a file

+   Use case ends.

+**Extensions**

+* 2a.
+File exists and user did not specify to overwrite file
+    * 2a1.
+Notify user that file already exists

+  Use case ends.

+* 2b.
+User specified to save all data
+    * 2b1.
+Save all data (instead of just filtered ones) into file

+  Use case ends.

+---

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 candidates for hire without a noticeable sluggishness in performance for typical usage.
+1. Should be able to hold up to 1000 candidates for hire without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. All user commands can work without internet without any noticable difference.
+1. All user commands can work without internet without any noticable difference.
-5. All user commands have a response time of under 5 seconds, (assuming <= 1000 candidates).
+1. All user commands have a response time of under 5 seconds, (assuming <= 1000 candidates).
-6. The system should be able to handle a growing number of candidates for hire without a noticable dip in performance.
+1. The system should be able to handle a growing number of candidates for hire without a noticable dip in performance.
-7. The system should be usable by anyone, including novice users.
+1. The system should be usable by anyone, including novice users.
-8. The system should store all data locally, hence no requirement for a server.
+1. The system should store all data locally, hence no requirement for a server.

 ### Glossary